knadh/listmonk/docs/docs/content/installation.md

 The latest image is available on DockerHub at `listmonk/listmonk:latest`

-Use the sample [docker-compose.yml](https://github.com/knadh/listmonk/blob/master/docker-compose.yml) to run listmonk and Postgres DB with docker-compose as follows:
+Use the sample [docker-compose.yml](https://github.com/knadh/listmonk/blob/master/docker-compose.yml) to run listmonk and Postgres DB with `docker compose` as follows:

 ### Demo